San Francisco Attorney For Sports Brain Injuries

 Yet, even though the damage is very real, many people will turn a cold shoulder to someone suffering a sports brain injury, claiming that the athlete “signed up for it” and “understood the dangers.”
 That language has discouraged people from bringing vital personal injury lawsuits that would help them pay for medical bills, rehabilitation costs and other expenses resulting from brain injuries.

-At Abramson Smith Waldsmith, LLP, we know a sports brain injury can be every bit as devastating as a brain injury caused by a car accident.
-We have more than 30 years of experience advocating for fair and just compensation for injured clients in the San Francisco Bay area and throughout California.
-To speak with an experienced San Francisco attorney for sport brain injuries, contact us online or call 415-421-7995.
+At Abramson Smith Waldsmith LLP, we know a sports brain injury can be every bit as devastating as a brain injury caused by a car accident.
+We have more than 30 years of experience advocating for fair and just compensation for injured clients in the San Francisco Bay Area and throughout California.
+To speak with an experienced San Francisco attorney for sports brain injuries, contact us online or call 415-421-7995.

 Here are some examples of past and present sports injury cases involving negligence:

 - Former football players sued the NFL and its helmet maker for failing to warn them of the risks of multiple mild concussions, which included depression, suicide, Alzheimer’s and other forms of dementia.

 - California high school athletes who have suffered concussions but have been permitted to return to the game without proper evaluation are able to hold their coaches and schools liable for failing to follow California law.

 - Companies that have manufactured defective helmets, from bike helmets to football helmets, have been held accountable for resulting brain injuries.